JonWatkins/suika/README.md

 # Suika

-Suika is a work in progress simple web stack, this is not meant for production use.
-I still need to clean up the API, write documentation and more tests ect.
-The API is likely to change, as this is a very basic implementation and needs a ton more work. currently the router only does simple string matching for example (this will support regex in the future).
+Suika is an evolving web stack currently under active development.
+At this stage, it is not intended for production use.
+Significant work remains, including API refinement, comprehensive documentation, and extensive testing.

-Please dont use this version in production, as I have not checked for any bugs yet.
+The API is subject to change as this implementation is in its early stages and requires substantial enhancements.
+For instance, the router currently performs basic string matching, with plans to support regular expressions in future updates.

-This is currently intended as a learning tool, and as such I am trying to minimise the external crates im using.
+Please refrain from using this version in production environments, as it has not been thoroughly tested for bugs.
+The primary aim of this project is to serve as a learning tool, and therefore, efforts have been made to minimize dependencies on external crates.

 ## Library Features

-* HTTP Handling
+- HTTP Handling
   - **Request**: Represents an HTTP request.
   - **Response**: Represents an HTTP response.
   - **HttpError**: Represents errors that can occur during HTTP handling.
-* Middleware
+- Middleware
   - **combine_middlewares**: Combines multiple middleware functions.
   - **cors_middleware**: Middleware for handling CORS (Cross-Origin Resource Sharing).
   - **favicon_middleware**: Middleware for serving a favicon.
   - **logger_middleware**: Middleware for logging HTTP requests and responses.
   - **static_file_middleware**: Middleware for serving static files.
   - **MiddlewareFn**: Type alias for a middleware function.
   - **NextMiddleware**: Represents the next middleware in the chain.
-* MIME Type Handling
+- MIME Type Handling
   - **get_mime_type**: Function to get the MIME type based on a file extension.
-* Routing
+- Routing
   - **Router**: Represents the routing logic for handling different HTTP routes.
-* Server
+- Server
   - **Server**: Represents the HTTP server.
-* Templates
+- Templates
   - **TemplateEngine**: Represents the template engine for rendering templates.
   - **TemplateParser**: Parses template strings.
   - **TemplateToken**: Represents a token in a template.
   - **TemplateValue**: Represents a value in a template.
-* Utilities
+- Utilities
   - **build_url**: Function to build a URL.
   - **parse_query_string**: Function to parse a query string.
   - **parse_url**: Function to parse a URL.

 ## Example usage